• Home

 The Waterproofing Decision: Critical for Glencoe's Older Homes

 Glencoe's housing stock presents unique waterproofing challenges.
 Pre-war homes often have original clay tile or no drainage systems at all.
-Mid-century homes may have drain tile that's reached the end of its 50-60 year lifespan.
-And Glencoe's proximity to Lake Michigan and the Skokie Lagoons means water tables can be higher than in communities further west.
+Mid-century homes may have drain tile that's reached the end of its 50–60 year lifespan.
+Glencoe's position between Lake Michigan and the Skokie Lagoons means water tables can be higher than in communities further west.

 Why Waterproofing Matters More in Glencoe